echozzy629/pandas_CPTS581/doc/source/ecosystem.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 PyDatastream is a Python interface to the
 `Refinitiv Datastream (DWS) <https://www.refinitiv.com/en/products/datastream-macroeconomic-analysis>`__
-REST API to return indexed Pandas DataFrames with financial data.
+REST API to return indexed pandas DataFrames with financial data.
 This package requires valid credentials for this API (non free).

 `pandaSDMX <https://pandasdmx.readthedocs.io>`__